-

 Minding Nemo

 How fishes live and die in the human world.
 By: Jonathan Balcombe My boyhood relationship to fishes probably was not untypical of other boyhoods, with the possible exception that I was born with an unusually strong empathy for other creatures.
-A summer camp fishing outing when I was 8 years old left me confused when […]
+A summer camp fishing outing when I was 8 years […]

 Latest Book: Super Fly